axe-rigged/JazzWikia/README.md

 ## Critical missing features
 * Create PC characters
 * Manage encounters with tracker with turnes and hit location/willpowers of pc's and npc's
+* Easy to look UIX.
+Right now 3 different looking way to crate things and see what have been created.
+It's horrific to look at more than 10s